Stop That Roach!

-Stop That Roach!, known in Japan as Hoi Hoi: Game Boy Ban (ホイホイ ゲームボーイ版), is a Game Boy puzzle strategy video game by Koei.
+is a Game Boy puzzle video game developed and published by Koei.

 Gameplay

 Trying to prevent two cockroaches from eating one piece of cake.

 The video game revolves around an insect exterminator who must kill roaches by any means possible.
-It is a 1994 video game remake of Koei's 1983 personal computer game Hoi Hoi (ホイホイ) for the NEC PC-8801 and Fujitsu FM-7.
 The Game Boy version allows the player to choose between a male hero (Ken) or a female hero (Lilly).

 Similar in style to later tower defense games, the ultimate goal for all 100 levels is to protect confectionaries from the invading cockroaches.
 Each level is played out in a turn-based strategy manner.
 Players have four options: they can either attempt to walk into the next square, attempt to scare a cockroach, attempt to kill the cockroach or skip their current turn.
 Allowing the insects to succeed means that the player loses the round and has the choice of either retrying it or accepting a "game over."
 The game starts out as relatively simple, until the seventh round, where the complexity of the level design becomes an issue.

+Development and release

+Stop That Roach! was developed and published by Koei.

+It is a new version of a game that was originally released for home computers in Japan.
+The gameplay was changed from the original which was more of a simulation game into a puzzle video game.

+It was released on March 4, 1994 in Japan for the Game Boy.
+The game was released with branding from Hoi Hoi, a popular brand of cockroach traps in Japan.
+This cross-promotion was removed for the game's English release.